sinnie/learn_web_dev/react.md

     * `onChange={this.handleChange}`
 * You do not put these on components or high-level structure.
 Instead, you will put these as attributes to specific HTML elements.
 React does some performance upgrades to attach this on the root element for you.
 They are mounted when used and unmounted when not in use.
 * you can use the capturing phase by registering an event handler with an event prop that ends in the word Capture. (onChangeCapture)
-* If you find that you need the underlying browser event for some reason, use the nativeElement attr to get ti.
+* If you find that you need the underlying browser event for some reason, use the nativeElement attribute to get it.
 * Each SyntheticEvent contains the following properties:
     * boolean bubbles
     * boolean cancelable